Osiris-Team/Desku/README.md

     public static void main(String[] args) throws Exception {

         // Setup app details and init.
-        App.uis = new DesktopUIManager(); // Not needed when using the Desku-Gradle-Starter-App App.name = "My-App";
+        App.uis = new DesktopUIManager(); // Not needed when using the Desku-Starter-App App.name = "My-App";
         App.init();